dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 And yet, nobody seems to have reported this regression.
 Why would that be?

 It seems likely that the answer is that unlike the problems back in the Rx 2.0 and 3.0 days, the problem does not occur by default.
 Anyone using Rx 5.0 or later in a Visual Studio plug-in will most likely be targetting .NET Framework 4.7.2 or later.
-By the time Rx 5.0 shipped, there has never been any good reason to write a plug-in that targets an older version of Visual Studio.
+By the time Rx 5.0 shipped, there was never any good reason to write a plug-in that targets an older version of Visual Studio.
 Of course, there are plenty of older plug-ins still around but those will be using older versions of Rx.NET.

 In the unlikely event of needing to write a new plug-in that targets a version of .NET Framework older than 4.7.2, you can always use an old version of Rx.
 So this problem is not the showstopper it was in older versions of Rx.NET.